 Imagine a world where your supply chain creates no waste.
 Everything gets used in perfect portions.
 Factories run on 100% renewable energy.
 There are no carbon emissions to offset.
 Orders are delivered via an all-electric fleet.
 Sounds like a dream, right?

 We’ve got a long way to go before we’re living in a zero-waste supply chain world, but we can take steps today to reduce inefficiencies in our supply chains to make them more resilient and sustainable.
-Sure, a sustainable supply chain can put a dent in the almost 150 tons of waste sent to landfills every year and avoid greenhouse gas emissions from excess production—but it can also reduce material and operating costs for your business.
+Sure, a sustainable supply chain can put a dent in the almost 150 million tons of waste sent to landfills every year and avoid greenhouse gas emissions from excess production—but it can also reduce material and operating costs for your business.
 Through optimization initiatives, you’ll also reduce risks associated with major supply chain disruptions—for example, from price volatility to fuel—saving your business money.

 Where does waste occur in your supply chain?